apache/daffodil-site/site/mg_4.0.0.md

 </div>

 ## Compiling Schemas
-This remains generally unchanged for Java users as passing in strings is still supported, one may also pass in Java `Optional`, where Scala `Option`s used to be used.
-For Scala users, use of `scala.jdk.OptionConverters` may be used, as well as passing in string arguments.
+This remains generally unchanged for Java users as passing in strings (or nulls) is still supported.
+For Scala users, Options are no longer supported in the api and strings (or nulls) must be passed in instead.

 <div>
 <ul class="nav nav-tabs">